Finding Akira’s exploit for CVE-202-3259 and detecting vulnerable devices

 Based on the functionality of the exploit and extensive testing in a lab environment, a simple, non-intrusive detection script was developed.
 This script leverages publicly available data from scanner services such as ‘shodan.io‘ and ‘censys.io‘, along with HTTP GET requests to public URLs associated with the SSL VPN service on Cisco ASA devices.
 By analyzing the gathered information, the script can determine whether a device is vulnerable or not.

-The table below shows the results of sample scans conducted to identify vulnerable devices in selected regions, including the Nordic countries (Sweden, Denmark, Finland, and Norway), Germany, and USA.
+The table below shows the results of sample scans conducted to identify vulnerable devices in selected regions, including the Nordic countries (Sweden, Denmark, Finland, and Norway), Germany, and the USA.
 These scans revealed a total of 14,569 vulnerable devices across these six countries alone.

 CountryDiscovered DevicesVulnerable DevicesVulnerable Devices